 There are plenty of types of berries to choose from, too.
 A favorite is blueberry form the genus Vaccinium which includes cranberries, bilberries, huckleberries and Madeira blueberries.
 Farmers plant bushes in groups of mixed species, primarily to cross-pollination and extend the picking season.
 Blueberries ripen July through August.
 Be they high-bush or low-bush varieties, all are handsome plants whose leaves turn a beautiful shade of red in the fall.
 Blueberry's biggest shortcoming?
 Birds. (more on that below).

 The bramble bunch

 The Rubus genus includes blackberries, raspberries, wineberries, blackcaps and their kin.
 They're not beautiful plants, but form an impenetrable hedge if you want a delicious but firm boundary from a neighbor.
 These "bushes" spread like wild and need only to be pruned of old growth each spring.
-Countless varieties fruit summer through fall, and it's certainly luxurious to have all the raspberries you can eat!
+Countless varieties fruit summer through fall - it's certainly luxurious to have all the raspberries you can eat!

 Pretty and unusual